kkykkykky/kkykkykky/README.md

 ### Hi there 👋
+I'm KKY.
+I'm mostly just messing around.
+I hope you find some of it useful.

 <!--
 **kkykkykky/kkykkykky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.